Review: Joie de Vivre a celebration of homegrown talent - BC Local News

 This weekend, the Okanagan Symphony Orchestra presented Joie de Vivre, the fourth concert in its 2018/2019 Masterworks Series.

-Featuring Shuswap native pianist Jaeden Izik-Dzurko, a piano concerto written by Penticton Citizen of the Year, Ernst Schneider and the Okanagan Symphony Youth Orchestra, the evening was replete with sumptuous sonic delights.
+Featuring a piano concerto written by Penticton Citizen of the Year Ernst Schneider, Shuswap pianist Jaeden Izik-Dzurko as well as the Okanagan Symphony Youth Orchestra, the evening was replete with sumptuous sonic delights.

 The concert opened with Izik-Dzurko playing Andante Spianato and Grand Polonaise Brilliant, op.
 22 by Frederic Chopin.

-The next number on the program, and certainly a highlight of the evening, was the Romantic Piano Concerto by Penticton’s own Ernst Schneider.
-A true maverick, Schneider was recognized with a presentation from the Canadian Federation of Music Teachers’ Associations naming him Honorary President.
+The next number on the program, and certainly a highlight of the evening, was the Romantic Piano Concerto by Schneider.
+A true maverick, Schneider was recognized with a presentation from the Canadian Federation of Music Teachers’ Associations naming him honorary president.

-This humble genius has given countless hours, expertise and creativity to musical endeavours in the Okanagan, throughout British Columbia and across Canada.
+This humble genius has given countless hours, expertise and creativity to musical endeavours in the Okanagan, throughout B.C. and across Canada.
 As such, it was a delight to experience his music in the capable hands of Izik-Dzurko.

 Schneider commented that the piece came together quite handily when he wrote it in 1980, the greatest challenge being writing out the score plus all the orchestral parts, by hand.
 Thank goodness he did!
 Both Izik-Dzurko and Schneider merited the standing ovation they received.